RethinkRobotics/baxter/README.rst

 Baxter SDK
 ==============

+The Baxter SDK provides a platform for development of custom applications for the Baxter Research Robot

-Metapackages and files for installation/use of the Baxter SDK from Rethink Robotics
+This repository contains metapackages and files for installation/use of the Baxter SDK

 Installation
 ------------